 High Current Rating

-It’s important to choose a vape battery that can safely deliver the current that you need without overheating.
+It’s important to choose a vape battery that can safely deliver the current that you need without overheating, whether using unregulated or regulated mods.
 You would think that it would be best to just buy the battery with the highest (continuous) current rating possible.
 This would definitely be the safest choice but there are a couple of things to consider that could make buying the highest rated battery not the best choice.

 As mentioned earlier, you can have a high current rated battery or a high capacity battery, but not both.
 If we choose the highest current rated battery then the capacity will probably be a lot lower than other batteries that might still be plenty safe in our device.
 For example, the LG HB6 is rated for 30A continuous and can easily be used at 40A.
 It is the lowest temperature battery vapers can buy.
 This seems like the perfect choice!
 But, the tradeoff you have to make for this high current rating and low running temperature is capacity.
 The HB6 only has a capacity of 1500mAh.
 This means that you will be changing batteries a lot more often than if you used higher capacity batteries.

 The key is to pick a battery that has just high enough a current rating to not overheat for the way you vape.
 That way you’re not sacrificing capacity for a current rating you’ll never really use.
 For example, instead of choosing the 30A LG HB6 with its 1500mAh capacity you could choose the 25A LG HD2 with its 2000mAh capacity.
 Or perhaps even the 2500mAh Samsung 25R.
 It all depends on how much current you’ll be drawing.